William Partridge (Irish revolutionary): Death

-He was sentenced to 15 years of penal servitude, ironically, not for his part in the Rising, but for his actions in Kerry where he was charged with making anti-war speeches in 1915.
-These were deemed to be the more serious crime, presumably as they left him open to a charge of treason.
-He was released from prison in April 1917 as his health had seriously deteriorated.
-He apparently suffered from Bright's disease.

-On 26 July 1917, he died in Ballaghaderreen, aged 43.
-He is buried in Kilcolman Cemetery.
+He was sentenced to 15 years of penal servitude, with five years remitted.
+Seriously ill from Bright's disease, he was released from prison in April 1917.
+He died in Ballaghaderreen on 26 July 1917, aged 43, and was buried in Kilcolman Cemetery.
 Countess Markievicz gave the oration at his graveside where she fired a salute over the grave with her own pistol.
 She described him as the "purest-souled and noblest patriot Ireland ever had".